mrElnekave/NaiveBayesTextClassifier/README.md

 ## Project Description

-Make a text classifier, which given a text input, will tell you wich author most likely wrote it.
+Make a text classifier, which given a text input, will tell you which author most likely wrote it.

 ------